 A coming of age story about an inner-city youth raised by a hardworking single mother.
 When his dream of becoming a basketball player fails to materialize, he finds himself employed in a ...
 See full summary »

 A police officer's partner has died during Hurricane Katrina, but he later discovers that his partner may have been murdered.
 An investigation follows, taking the officer and his new partner into the depths of the criminal underworld.

-When big city detectives refuse to further investigate his kid brother's gang related murder, small town Sheriff Michael Spencer drops the badge and goes undercover to find his brother's killer and avenge his death.
+When big city detectives refuse to further investigate his kid brother's gang related murder, small town Sheriff Michael Savion drops the badge and goes undercover to find his brother's killer and avenge his death.

 11 of 33 people found this review helpful.

 Was this review helpful to you?